 Thoughts from Stu’s notepad

 - If the sound isn’t what you expected at first, give them time.
-A few days of burn in should really open things up and enable these babies to marinate a little.
+A few days of burn-in should really open things up and enable these babies to marinate a little.

 The 50mm drivers are a welcome edition.
-Bass is full, deep, and has nice impact, while the treble and mid-range really come out nicely as far as clarity and definition.
+Bass is full, deep, and has a nice impact, while the treble and mid-range really come out nicely as far as clarity and definition.
 The headphones are lightweight, durable, and comfortable.